U.S. Route 202 in Pennsylvania: History

-PennDOT made plans to widen two sections of US 202, from US 30 in East Whiteland Township to North Valley Road in Tredyffrin Township in Chester County, costing $175 million, and from Johnson Highway on the border of Norristown and East Norriton Township to PA 309 in Montgomeryville in Montgomery County, costing $130 million.
-Preliminary work on the US 30 to North Valley Road widening project involved the replacement of three bridges over US 202 between March 2007 and fall 2008, with an additional four bridges replaced or modified between February 2008 and summer 2010.
-Construction on the actual widening of both segments was expected to start in 2009.
-However, PennDOT indefinitely suspended construction on both segments due to needing to use money to repair structurally deficient bridges.
-Work on widening and reconstructing US 202 from four to six lanes between the Mill Road overpass and North Valley Road began in April 2011, with completion in September 2014.
-Construction on widening and reconstructing the highway between US 30 and the Mill Road overpass started in April 2013 and was completed in August 2016.
+As the widening of US 202 during the reconstruction project took place, plans were made for further reconstruction of the expressway and widening of the highway to six lanes from the US 30 interchange in East Whiteland Township to the North Valley Road underpass.
+The $175 million project began in 2007 with the replacement of overpasses to accommodate for the future widening, with actual widening expected to begin in 2009.
+Additionally, a $130 million project was planned to widen the roadway from Johnson Highway on the border of Norristown and East Norriton Township to PA 309 in Montgomeryville in Montgomery County.
+However, PennDOT indefinitely suspended both projects, as money was needed to repair structurally deficient bridges.
+Work on widening and reconstruction between the Mill Road overpass and the North Valley Road underpass eventually began in April 2011, and was completed in September 2014.
+Construction on widening and reconstruction of the highway between the US 30 interchange and the Mill Road overpass started in April 2013 and was completed in August 2016, with a ribbon-cutting ceremony taking place on August 12, 2016.
+The project also included the reconstruction of the PA 401 interchange, and the construction of a northbound collector-distributor ramp at the PA 29 interchange.
+Further improvements to this section of the highway began in 2017 and were completed in 2019, with the rehabilitation of the Morstein Road overpass and the twin bridges over Amtrak's Keystone Corridor rail line taking place.

 On January 28, 2019, construction began on widening the section of US 202 from Township Line Road in East Norriton Township to Morris Road in Whitpain Township from two lanes to a five-lane road with a center left-turn lane.
 On February 3, 2020, construction began to widen US 202 between Morris Road in Whitpain Township and Swedesford Road in Lower Gwynedd Township to five lanes with a center left-turn lane.
 Construction on widening US 202 between Johnson Highway and Township Line Road in East Norriton Township began on June 23, 2021.
 Completion of the entire widening project of US 202 between Johnson Highway in East Norriton Township and Swedesford Road in Lower Gwynedd Township is expected in 2027.